SpeedyWeather/SpeedyWeather.jl/docs/src/how_to_run_speedy.md

   equinox: Dates.DateTime
   axial_tilt: Float64 23.4
 ```
-There are other options to create a planet but they are irrelevant for the
+There are other options to create a planet but they are irreleveant for the
 barotropic vorticity equations.
 We also want to specify the initial conditions,
 randomly distributed vorticity is already defined
 ```julia